ENCODE-DCC/demo-pipeline/docs/tutorial_dx_cli.md

 12. Click on "Run as Analysis..." and you will be automatically redirected to the "Monitor" tab.

-13. It will take about an hour.
+13. It will take about 15 minutes to run (30 minutes on Azure).
 You will be able to find all outputs on your output folder.
-Final QC report (`qc.html`)/JSON (`qc.json`) will be found on it.

 14. See full specification for [input JSON file](input.md).